act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 #### Passed Example 2

-This `span` element has a `letter-spacing` of `1.5em !important` which is less than or equal to the permissible minimum.
+This `span` element has a `letter-spacing` of `1.5em !important` which is equal to the permissible minimum.

 ```html
 <span style="letter-spacing: 1.5em !important;">